QimeraOrg/Qimera-Documentation/docs/QuickStart/Download.md

 # 1) Download Qimera

-Follow the steps below to pull the Qimera source code to your local machine.
+Follow the steps below to pull the Qimera project to your local machine.

 1. **Open GitHub Desktop**.
    Make sure you are signed in with the **qimera client** GitHub account.